Wartybix/Reboot-To-Windows/README.md

 To uninstall a local installation, run `uninstall_from_user.sh`.
 To uninstall the program for all users, run `uninstall_from_root.sh`.

+#### Updating
+When updating via a manual install, make sure to run the uninstaller (i.e., `uninstall_from_user.sh` or `uninstall_from_root.sh`) of the current version *before* pulling new changes or installing a new release.

+This is because I may sometimes change where the app's files are located on the system when installed, and the uninstallers -- as well as the installers -- reflect these changes.
+This issue is not present when using the Pacman package of this script.

 # Attributions
 Thank you to Wikimedia Commons for hosting [the file for the Windows logo](https://en.m.wikipedia.org/wiki/File:Windows_logo_-_2021.svg), which is used as the icon for this program's `.desktop` file.